nwg-piotr/nwg-shell/index.md

 # Contribution

 1. If you like the idea, feel free to submit your improvements, new modules or plugins.
-You can also propose your own program as part of the shell, if you think it fits.
+You can also propose your own program as a part of the shell, if you think it fits.

 2. Half-baked PRs won't be merged: